What is Blepharoplasty?

 Your first appointment with Dr. Tong will occur one week after surgery.
 The majority of patients return to work (non-strenuous) at 7-10 days.
 Dr. Tong will likely allow you to start light exercise (e.g. walking) at 1-2 weeks after surgery.
 Avoid strenuous activity until 4-6 weeks after surgery.
 After the initial post-operative visit, you will follow up with Dr. Tong at 6 weeks, 6 months, and one year after surgery.
 Post-operative photos will also be taken at these visits.

 Like any procedure, Blepharoplasty has risks and complications associated with it.
 The risks are low, but do exist.
 At your consultation, Dr. Tong will go over the pertinent potential risks and complications associated with Blepharoplasty.

-It is very important that you do your research about your surgery and surgeon.
-During your Blepharoplasty consultation, you will have Dr. Tong’s undivided attention to discuss concerns and ask questions.
-You will have the opportunity to view many before and after photos of his Blepharoplasty work as well.
-There is a great deal information to digest during your initial consultation and our goal is to have you become an educated patient.
+It is very important that you do your research about your surgery and your plastic surgeon.
+During your Blepharoplasty consultation, you will have Dr. Tong’s undivided attention when discussing concerns and asking questions.
+You will have the opportunity to view many before-and-after photos of his Blepharoplasty work as well.
+There is a great deal of information to digest during your initial consultation and our goal is to have you become an educated patient.
 We know that the educated patient will make better decisions about their surgery and their surgeon.

 To learn more about how Dr. Tong can help you with Blepharoplasty and facial rejuvenation, set up a Blepharoplasty consultation by giving us a call at (416) 972-0999.
 You can also let us give you a call; just fill out our contact form and we will call you on the same or the next business day.
 No doctor’s referral is needed.